Saabbir/saabbir.github.io/content/articles/entire-javascript-language-in-a-table-of-contents.md

 ---
 title: Entire JavaScript language in a table of contents
-description: Get whole JavaScript overiew in a table of contents
+description: Get a bird’s-eye view of whole JavaScript in a table of contents.
 createdAt: 01/01/2021
 tags:
   - javascript